U.S. plans more aid for farmers amid China trade spat

 The toll on U.S. agriculture has been heavy, in a sector that has largely been supportive of Trump.
 Soybeans are the most valuable U.S. farm export, and shipments to China dropped to a 16-year low in 2018, while soybean futures prices fell this week to 11-year lows - and once again closed down on Friday.

-“I think he’s finally realized that the Chinese tariffs have put a real strain on the countryside, and that if more tariffs are put on, the strain is going to get even worse,” said Tom Vilsack, who was USDA secretary under former President Barack Obama.
+“I think he’s finally realized that the Chinese tariffs have put a real strain on the countryside, and that if more tariffs are put on, the strain is going to get even worse,” said Tom Vilsack, who was USDA secretary under Democratic then-President Barack Obama.

 A USDA spokeswoman declined to give further details on the plan.

-The American Farm Bureau Federation said it was too soon to throw its support behind the potential program.
-Davie Stephens, president of the American Soybean Association, agreed.
+The American Farm Bureau Federation said it was too soon to throw its support behind the potential program, as did the American Soybean Association.
+But U.S. hog farmers were quick to support the idea of additional government purchases.

-“We need to fix and make sure that this market is viable for not only 2019, but for 2020 and 2021,” said Stephens, a soy farmer in Clinton, Kentucky.
+“It is fair and right that the U.S. government purchase significant quantities of pork over the next 18 months to ship as food aid to help ease the financial burden placed on producers,” said David Herring, a pork producer from Lillington, North Carolina, and president of the National Pork Producers Council.

-Trump on Twitter erroneously said China would pay the tariffs.
+Trump on Twitter erroneously wrote that China would pay the tariffs.
 However, it is the importer - usually U.S. companies or the U.S.-registered units of foreign companies - that shoulder the costs.

 “With the over 100 billion dollars in tariffs that we take in, we will buy agricultural products from our great farmers, in larger amounts than China ever did, and ship it to poor & starving countries in the form of humanitarian assistance,” Trump wrote on Twitter.